 He is crate-trained but prefers not to be crated – at first he will cry a little, then he becomes quiet.
 He is housebroken and knows how to use a doggie door.
 He walks really well on leash and does not react to other dogs, but he might pull a little because he is curious, but that’s about it.

 Cash had been left at a shelter due to escaping from the yard of his previous home, so in his future home he will need a secure yard and a min.
 6-foot fence.
 He is up-to-date on all his vaccinations, is microchipped and dewormed; also, he has been given flea meds and will be groomed before adoption.
-Cash is one of those dogs that needs the right owner – someone familiar with the German Shepherd breed and who can set boundaries from day one.
+Cash is one of those dogs that needs the right owner – an adult-only home, with someone familiar with the German Shepherd breed and who can set boundaries from day one.